WijiKurniawan/Event_in-DOM-Javascript/README.md

 # Event_Handler_in-Javascript
-how to make event handler : on click and on load In html and js
+how to make event handler in js : in list :
+1. onclick and on load
+2. event listener
+3. how to make custom event